jasongrimes/docs/silex-notes.md

 You can also access the Application through `$this->app`.

-* Run `phpunit` from the application root directory.
+## Run `phpunit` from the application root directory.

 # Services

-* Dependency injection.
+## Dependency injection.

 Pass in dependencies instead of instantiating them within the class.

 Uses Pimple, a super simple dependency injection container that acts in many ways like a simple PHP array full of closures.

+## Creating a service

-* Create a class for the "hello" service:
+### Create a class for the "hello" service:

 `src/MyApp/Hello.php`: